seed-run/homepage/_posts/2019-06-17-affordable-plans-for-small-teams.md

 1. Our plans now start at $30/month, as opposed to $95/month.
 2. The limit on our plans is changing from the number of builds to the build minutes used.

-We are also increasing the usage limits on our plans while reducing the cost per user.
+We are also increasing the usage limits on our plans while lowering the price per user.
 Here is a quick comparison of the our old and new paid plans:

 |                           | Old | New               |
 |---------------------------|---------------|--------------------|